DS-TSR/Sentiment_Analysis/README.md

 3. sentiment: This column provides an additional layer of classification (positive and negative) for the mentioned reviews.
 # Clone Repo using
 [git clone https://github.com/username/Sentiment_Analysis.git] at the folder location.

+# Installations

-# !pip install openai==1.2 tiktoken datasets session-info --quiet
+ !pip install openai==1.2 tiktoken datasets session-info --quiet

-# Pip install all imports from Requirements.txt file.
+ Pip install all imports from Requirements.txt file.

 # Authentication

 [Config.json] file that includes authentication required to acess AzureOpenAIAPI.

 # Utilities

 To count the no of tokens used.

 # Task Sentiment Analysis

-# Load the courier-service_reviews.csv file.
+Load the courier-service_reviews.csv file.

 # Split the Dataset for train-test-split.

 To select gold examples for this session, we sample randomly from the test data using a `random_state=42`.
 This ensures that the examples from multiple runs of the sampling are the same (i.e., they are randomly selected but do not change between different runs of the notebook).
 Note that we are doing this only to keep execution times low for illustration.
 In practise, large number of gold examples facilitate robust estimates of model accuracy.

 # Load gold examples

 Test an single sigle example and see the sentiment.

 # Devise Prompt

 provide User message template as {courier_service_review}
 Write Zero Shot Message.
 create Zero Shot prompt.